 Setup the Analysis and Graphing

 - Add a new column D in worksheet.
-Set the long name as Corrected
+In the Long Name cell, enter Corrected.

 - In F(x) cell of column D, enter formula: col(B)-col(C).

-- Right click the Sparklines cell of Column D and choose Add or Update Sparklines… to make sparklines show for column D.
+- Right click the Sparklines cell of Column D and choose Add or Update Sparklines… and accept defaults to make sparklines show for column D.

-- Highlight col(D) and select Plot: Symbol: Scatter.
+- Highlight col(D) and select Plot: Basic 2D: Scatter.

-- Double click X axis line to open Axis dialog.
+- Double click the X axis line to open the Axis dialog.

 - With Scale tab active, select Horizontal and Vertical on left panel.
 Set Rescale: Auto.
 This way if data are changed, the graph will auto update.
 Click OK.

 - Choose Analysis: Fitting: Sigmoidal Fit… menu.
-NLFit dialog will open with Category preset to Growth/Sigmoidal.
-Choose Bolzmann as Function.
+The NLFit dialog will open with Category preset to Growth/Sigmoidal.
+Choose Boltzmann as the Function.

-- On Advanced tab, set Recalculation to Auto.
-Click Fit button to performance the fitting.
+- Set Recalculate drop-down at the top of the dialog to Auto.
+Click the Fit button to perform the fitting.

-- With F1 sheet active, right click in gray area of the worksheet and choose Add Graphs… context menu.
-Add Graph1 as a floating graph.
+- With the F1 sheet active, right click in gray area of the worksheet and choose Add Graph and add Graph1 as a floating graph.

-Now we have a workbook with everything setup.
+Now we have a workbook with everything set up.
 Note: Anytime you want to customize the graph further, you can double click the graph.
-They key is to have everything inclusive in this workbook.
+They key is to have everything included in this workbook.

 Batch Processing More Data Files by Dragging and Dropping

 - Show Windows Explorer and Origin side by side.
-Make sure F1 sheet is active.
+Make sure the F1 sheet of the workbook is active.

 - In Windows Explorer, go to Origin installation folder.
-E.g. by default it should be C:\Program Files\OriginLab\Origin2016
+E.g. by default it should be C:\Program Files\OriginLab\OriginXXXX

 - Select F2.dat and F3.dat, which have similar data structure as F1.dat.